 In October 2010, five years after acquiring the right to Treakisym, SymBio received marketing approval in Japan for relapsed or refractory low-grade NHL and MCL.
-In FY12/14-following the domestic launch of the drug in December 2010-Treakisym sales to end users reached JPY4.3bn.
-According to company estimates, the drug has achieved a market share of about 57-58%.
+In FY12/15-following the domestic launch of the drug in December 2010-Treakisym sales to end users reached JPY4.8bn.